 Unrivaled quality and reliability have positioned Western Environmental as leaders in the design and construction of CMM room environments.

 Why Have Western Environmental Build Your CMM Room

 A CMM uses a sensitive probe to measure and precisely record the X, Y and Z coordinates of a target.
 The speed and accuracy of this machine is crucial.
 With the many unique environmental factors, each machine may be left vulnerable, creating varying results.
 Some factors that might affect your CMM are temperature, humidity, contamination, and vibration.
 Having Western Environmental construct, a CMM room controls these factors, by creating the perfect environment for the CMM.
 CMMs are often large and will not fit through a standard doorway.
 Our innovative wall design allows the customer to be able to add or remove the CMM at any time.

 CMM Room Temperature

 The recommended temperature for a CMM room is 20 degrees Celsius.
 It is important to maintain the temperature throughout a 24-hour period.
 Many CMM rooms keep a temperature stability of +/- 0.5 – 1.0 degrees Celsius.
-If temperature keeps fluctuating too quickly, the workpiece may be affected, making it expand and contract, causing inaccurate results.
+Not only does the CMM room temperature need to be stable, but it also needs to maintain the temperature gradients around the CMM.
+If temperature keeps fluctuating, the workpiece may be affected, making it expand and contract, causing inaccurate results.
 Maintaining a stable temperature with a high air exchange rate, at low air velocity is necessary.